indorseio/presale/README.md

 1. IndorsePreSale

-The sale contract launches with the following parameters
-* ethFundDeposit address
+(This contract has a ethFundDeposit address hard-coded in the contract)
-* duration in days

-The minimum amount accepted in the presale is 100 Ether per Ethereum address and the overall cap on the public pre-sale is 17000 Ether.
+The minimum amount accepted in the presale is 100 Ether per Ethereum address and the overall cap on the public pre-sale is 13500 Ether.

 This is the process for presale -
 ======================================================